valhalla/valhalla-docs/api-reference.md

 Mapzen Turn-by-Turn, powered by the Valhalla engine, is an open-source routing service that lets you integrate routing and navigation into a web or mobile application.
 This page documents the inputs and outputs to the service.

 The routing service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
-To report software issues or suggest enhancements, open an issue in GitHub (use the [Thor repository](https://github.com/valhalla/thor) for comments about route paths or [Odin repository](https://github.com/valhalla/odin) for narration).
+To report software issues or suggest enhancements, open an [issue in GitHub](https://github.com/valhalla/issues).
+You can use labels to be more specific about a given issue.
+For example, you can use the `thor` label for comments about route paths or the `odin` label for narration.
 You can also send a message to routing@mapzen.com.

 The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).